dashbitco/nimble_parsec/README.md

 <!-- MDOC !-->

-`NimbleParsec` is a simple and fast library for parser combinators.
+`NimbleParsec` is a simple and fast library for binary parser combinators.

 Combinators are built during runtime and compiled into multiple clauses with binary matching.
 This provides the following benefits: